Welcome to the Debt Free Millennials Resources page!

 Make quick cash taking online surveys with Survey Junkie.
 While you may not be able to bring in hundreds of dollars each month, you can easily support your coffee addiction with money made here.

 This is the flagship course for Debt Free Millennials.
-This is a crash course in:
+This is a debt free program the helps you:

-- Understanding how your brain works with money
+- Understand how your brain works with money

 - How to save for an emergency